-I’m sure during the winter time you have seen trunks cut off, leaving bare sticks in the landscape.
-The thought behind this process is that blooms appear on new growth, so with more new growth you’ll have new blooms.
+I’m sure you have seen this technique, it leaves bare trunks in the landscape.
+The thought behind this process is that blooms appear on new growth, so with more new growth you’ll have more blooms.
 However, in the picture below you can see that this is not entirely true.

 The correct pruning method can be done in spring time before their growth season.
 You should do the following to your tree to promote blooms and canopy structure.